 At Silverstone CE Primary School all the areas are delivered through a well-planned play based approach, with a balance of adult led and child initiated activities.
 Throughout the foundation stage we plan and continually enhance our provision so that it is an interesting, intriguing and evolving place for children to develop their knowledge, skills and understanding in every area at the appropriate developmental level.
-We use 'in the moment planning' to capture children’s individual needs and interests.
+We capture children’s individual needs and interests and use this to inform our planning.
 This gives us the opportunity to extend their interest, by asking open-ended questions and considering ways to apply this interest to other options within the environment.
 We have recieved praise on various occasions for the high level of engagement in our children as they are always interested in what they are learning.

 Children have opportunities through their play to think creatively and critically alongside other children as well as on their own.
 They are able to practise skills, build upon and revisit prior learning and experiences at their own level and pace.
 Play gives our children the opportunity to pursue their own interests, inspire those around them and consolidate their understanding and skills.
 The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
 Our adults take an active role in child initiated play through observing, modelling, facilitating, teaching and extending play, skills and language.

 In Reception we use Tapestry to create a digital learning journal that records each child's individual strengths and achievements.
 This also helps us to plan for your child's next steps.
 As parents you will have access to your own child's Tapestry account where you can receive instant notifications if a new observation has been added.
 We also appreciate any observations you upload of your child's experiences outside of school.